-Checking for the sexually transmitted disease
+Checking for the sexually transmitted infection

 syphilis.
 This blood test is called a venereal disease